-Originally from the suburbs of Chicago, IL, David Mueller currently resides in Northern Kentucky, across the Ohio River from Cincinnati.
-He is a 1987 graduate of The American Academy of Art in Chicago, whose fine art program has a strong focus on traditional realism.
+Now based in the greater Cincinnati area, David Mueller is a 1987 graduate of The American Academy of Art in Chicago, whose fine art program has a strong focus on traditional realism.

-David Mueller is an active member of The Cincinnati Art Club, which was founded in 1890 in Mount Adams by such outstanding painters as Frank Duveneck, Henry Farney and Edward Potthast.
-Created in the heady days of the glorious age of 19th century American painting, The Cincinnati Art Club is the second oldest continuously operating art club in the country.
+David Mueller is an active member of The Cincinnati Art Club, and was the youngest member ever to serve on the Board of Trustees.
+Created in the heady days of the glorious age of 19th century American painting, and featuring such outstanding painters as Frank Duveneck, Henry Farney and Edward Potthast, The Cincinnati Art Club is the second oldest continuously operating art club in America.
 Mueller has been featured at the club as an invited guest speaker and has conducted painting demonstrations there and at many other regional organizations.
 Additionally, he has taught oil painting and drawing in his studio as well as in workshops in the Cincinnati and Michigan areas.

-Since 1989, Mueller has completed commissions for many private and corporate collectors, including gubernatorial portraits that hang in the Ohio State Capitol.
-With collectors across the nation and Canada, Mueller has shown his work at a number of exhibitions over the past ten years in New York City, Philadelphia, Los Angeles, Greater Cincinnati and Columbus, OH, Land and Midland, MI, Birmingham, AL and Miami, FL.
+David Mueller's passion for plein air painting has taken him on travels through Quebec, Florence, Venice, and Amalfi, Italy, London, Monhegan Island, ME, Gloucester, MA, Northern Michigan and Kentcky.
+Mueller has completed commissions for many private and corporate collectors, including gubernatorial portraits that hang in the Ohio State Capitol.
+With collectors across the United States and Canada, Mueller has shown his work in exhibitions in New York City, Philadelphia, Los Angeles, Cincinnati and Columbus, OH, Land and Midland, MI, Charleston, SC, Birmingham, AL and Miami, FL.

 David Mueller's work is distinguished by its exquisite handling of paint, superb draughtsmanship and extraordinary sensitivity and mood, with a respectful nod to the painting masters of a century ago in whose footsteps he so capably follows.
 The influence of another artist, his father, is never far away.
 "I have grown to appreciate and understand the importance of my dad's abilities and the parts of them that he has passed on to me.
 The contributions people like him make to our world justify the profound loss we feel when they leave us, and help us to understand the importance of carrying on in the same manner with the gifts bestowed upon us."